sjmyuan/sjmyuan.github.io/_drafts/effect-and-side-effect.md

    false
 ```

-Is there any other effect has this feature which break the process if there are some errors?
-Yeah, we have Option, Either, IO, etc. Let's try to refine the `fileOpsInterpreter`, `interpreter` and `saveCSVFiles`
+Is there any other effect has this similar feature which break the process if there are some errors?
+Yeah, we have Option, Either, IO, etc. Let's try to refine the `fileOpsInterpreter`, `specialInterpreter` and `saveCSVFiles`

 ```scala
 def fileOpsInterpreter[A](v:FileOps[A]):Option[A] = v match {